Overview of Nutrition

 Cholesterol comes from two sources: your body and food.
 Your liver and other cells in your body make about 75 percent of blood cholesterol.
 The other 25 percent comes from the foods you eat.
 Cholesterol is only found in animal products.

-A cholesterol screening measures your level of HDL and LDL.
 HDL, high density or hard, cholesterol is the "good" cholesterol which helps keeps vessels clear and prevents the LDL (bad) cholesterol from getting lodged into your artery walls.
-A healthy level of HDL may also protect against heart attack and stroke, while low levels of HDL (less than 40 mg/dL for men and less than 50 mg/dL for women) have been shown to increase the risk of heart disease.
+A healthy level of HDL may protect against heart attack and stroke.
+Low levels of HDL (less than 40 mg/dL for men and less than 50 mg/dL for women) have been shown to increase the risk of heart disease.

-If you need to increase your HDL to your reach your goals, studies show that regular physical activity can help your body produce more HDLs.
+Studies show that regular physical activity can help your body produce more HDLs.
 Reducing trans fats and eating a balanced, nutritious diet is another way to increase HDL.
-If these measures are not enough to increase your HDL to goal, your healthcare provider may prescribe a medication specifically to increase your HDLs.

-LDL cholesterol is produced naturally by the body, but many people inherit genes from their mother, father or even grandparents that cause them to make too much.
-Eating saturated fat, trans fats and dietary cholesterol also increases how much you have.
+LDL cholesterol is produced naturally by the body, but many people inherit genes that cause them to make too much.
+Eating saturated fat, trans fats and dietary cholesterol affects your level.
 If high blood cholesterol runs in your family, lifestyle modifications may not be enough to help lower your LDL blood cholesterol.
 Everyone is different, so work with your healthcare provider to find a plan that's best for you.

 Lifestyle Changes and Cholesterol